async-profiler/async-profiler/README.md

     - `CONFIG` is a predefined JFR profile or a JFR configuration file (.jfc) or a list of JFR events started with `+`

-  Example: `./profiler.sh -e cpu --jfrsync profile -f combined.jfr 8983`
+  Example: `asprof -e cpu --jfrsync profile -f combined.jfr 8983`

 * `--fdtransfer` - runs "fdtransfer" alongside, which is a small program providing an interface for the profiler to access `perf_event_open` even while this syscall is unavailable for the